temporalio/documentation/docs/system-architecture.md

 ![Temporal architecture](/img/docs/system-architecture.png)

-At the core of Temporal is a highly scalable multitentant service.
+At the core of Temporal is a highly scalable multitenant service.
 The service exposes all its functionality through a strongly typed [Proto API](https://github.com/temporalio/temporal-proto/blob/master/workflowservice/service.proto).

 Internally it depends on a persistent store.
 Currently, Apache Cassandra and MySQL stores are supported out of the box.
 For listing workflows using complex predicates, Elasticsearch cluster can be used.

 Temporal service is responsible for keeping workflow state and associated durable timers.
 It maintains internal queues (called task queues) which are used to dispatch tasks to external workers.

-Temporal service is multitentant.
+Temporal service is multitenant.
 Therefore it is expected that multiple pools of workers implementing different use cases connect to the same service instance.
 For example, at Uber a single service is used by more than a hundred applications.
 At the same time some external customers deploy an instance of Temporal service per application.
 For local development, a local Temporal service instance configured through docker-compose is used.

 ![Temporal Overview](/img/docs/system-architecture-2.png)